YU88John/jenkins-ecr-ecs-devops/setup.md

   - In `SonarQube UI` > `My account` > `Tokens` > `Generate Token` (just name it `Jenkins` for classification) Please note the token somewhere safe
   - Go back to Jenkins UI and add the token as `Secret Text`

 We have successfully integrated Jenkins with SonarQube.
 To ensure this, you can test it by creating a pipeline using the code from `JenkinsfileSQ.groovy`.
-After this you will see your project in SonarQube as well as its status - **Passed**.
-This will also make it easier to associate the Quality Gates to the Jenkins project.
+After this you will see your project in SonarQube as well as its status - `Passed`.

-Code Analysis alone is not enough for production-ready deployment.
+Code Analysis alone is not enough for production-grade deployment.
 We need to ensure the source code always meets our desired standards before it proceeds to deployment stage.
 SonarQube itself has default Quality Gate but **One size never fits all**.
 For this, we can setup our custom Quality Gates in SonarQube.
 This is a DevSecOps practice but I will include this in our DevOps pipeline.

-Quality Gates > Create
+`Quality Gates` > `Create`
-- We will set the QG on overall code
+- We will set the QG on `overall code`
-- The condition will be **Bugs**
+- The condition will be `Bugs`
-- For operator - Greater than 60
+- For operator - `Greater than 60`

-After creating, go to your project > Project Settings > Quality Gate and choose your newly created QG
+After creating, go to your project > `Project Settings` > `Quality Gate` and choose your newly created QG

 For the Quality Gate to check the code used in our build, we need to create a webhook for Jenkins server and configure networking. <br>
 `Project Settings` > `Create Webhook` > `URL` (`http://<JENKINS_PRIVATE_IP>:8080/sonarqube-webhook`) <br>